 President & CEO

-Prior to joining NYC Parks, Ms. Smith had a 25-year career in finance.
-She started in commercial banking at JP Morgan before transitioning to venture capital and private equity management at Prospect Group Inc. and at the family offices of Harry F. Oppenheimer and the Rockefeller Financial Group.
+Prior to joining the Bloomberg Administration, Ms. Smith had a 25-year career in finance, starting in commercial banking at JP Morgan before transitioning to venture capital and private equity management at Prospect Group Inc. and at the family offices of Harry F. Oppenheimer and the Rockefeller Financial Group.
 She later ran client services and finance at Sotheby’s.